Scott Wiener: Soda tax

 In 2014, Wiener introduced a ballot measure that would have imposed a two cents per ounce tax on the distribution of sodas and other sweetened beverages, and used the money to fund "healthy choices" in San Francisco.
 The measure, which was also sponsored by Supervisors Malia Cohen, Eric Mar, John Avalos, David Chiu, and David Campos, aimed to reduce soda consumption and increase programs to combat the rise of diabetes and other related diseases in San Francisco.
-The proposal was endorsed by much of San Francisco's local political establishment, including all its state legislators, and many health organizations, but voters in the November 4, 2014 election did not give the measure the 2/3 supermajority required to impose a new tax.
+The proposal was endorsed by much of San Francisco's local political establishment, including all its state legislators, and many health organizations, but voters in the November 4, 2014, election did not give the measure the 2/3 supermajority required to impose a new tax.
 The American Beverage Association spent more than $9 million to defeat Measure E, which was also opposed by the Libertarian Party of San Francisco.
-Ultimately, the measure garnered 55.6% of the vote, below the 66% needed to pass.
+Ultimately, the measure garnered 55.6% of the vote, below the 66.7% needed to pass.

 State Senate

+In 2016, Wiener ran for the 11th Senate District, to succeed termed out Senator Mark Leno.
+As it is required to include a Chinese name on the ballot (17% of San Francisco speaks Chinese), Wiener chose the name (威善高 (威善高, Wēi Shàngāo, Wai1 Sin6 Gou1)), meaning "bold, majestic, charitable and tall" (he is 6 ft 7 in).